UKVeteran/Mathematical-Thoughts/README.md

 In this repository, we dive into various mathematical concepts, with a focus on:

 - **Relationships between squares and other number forms**: Exploring how certain numbers, when manipulated in specific ways, reveal surprising results.
-For instance, the case where `48 + 1` and `48/2 + 1` both result in perfect squares.
+For instance, the case where `48 + 1` and `48/2 + 1` both result in squares.

 - **Connections between odd squares and triangular numbers**: Investigating how subtracting 1 from odd square numbers leads to multiples of triangular numbers.